MichaelSeifert/cosmic_anisotropy/README.txt

  HelperGrapher.py was created solely to assist in debugging, and compares to the original Mathematica GeneratePoints.py can be used to generate a large number of start points at once, and remains untested as it was never used for anything.

+ ## This Branch
+ This branch attempted to implement the "helper functions" calculation using the py-pde package.
+It was found to be poorly adapted to the purpose for the following reasons:
+ - Very slow before optimization (~45 s per calculation)
+ - Does not return time-evolution (z-evolution data by default, only final state
+ - May not be able to return data at specified z values, only at regular grid;  if so, would necessitate interpolation anyhow